We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Why we chose it: Connexus’ (NMLS ID 649316) competitive interest rates and flexible repayment terms make it a good choice for homeowners who prefer to work with a credit union rather than a traditional bank.

 Connexus Credit Union offers loans as low as $5,000, making the lender a great choice if you only need to borrow a small amount of money.
 Qualified homeowners can borrow up to 90% of their home’s value, more than many of the credit union’s competitors, and you can opt for a repayment term of five, 10 or 15 years.
-Connexus has excellent reviews from its customers, highlighting the credit union’s customer service and flexibility for borrowers who are going through hard times.
+Connexus has excellent customer reviews, highlighting the credit union’s customer service and flexibility for borrowers going through hard times.
 You will have to pay closing costs on the loan, which can range between $175 and $2,000.

-You can apply for a HELOAN online or at one of Connexus’ branches if you prefer in-person service.
+You can apply for a HELOAN online or at a Connexus branch if you prefer in-person service.
 Although membership in the credit union is required to take out a home equity loan, you need only open a savings account with a $5 deposit and donate $5 to the Connexus Association, which provides scholarships and supports financial literacy.

 Read more about Connexus’ home equity loan products